Philosophy

 In today's world, polarization in both political and moral contexts is a common phenomenon that often makes our environment divisive and makes us see some of our fellow citizens as untrustworthy.
 This course offers a philosophical perspective on polarization.
 Topics might include: the nature of epistemic disagreement, the concept of epistemic egocentrism, the importance of intellectual humility, the challenges of dogmatism and “bullshit”, the impact of echo chambers, the dynamics of individual and group arrogance, and the role of empathy in bridging divides.
 Our readings will primarily consist of philosophical texts, supplemented occasionally by insights from the social sciences.

 This course investigates philosophical issues arising from advanced forms of technology—in particular artificial intelligence and biological enhancement.
 We will discuss topics like the ethical implementation of AI, machine consciousness, moral obligations toward advanced machines, the nature of reality in virtual environments, living with entities that have super-human abilities, and the moral significance of the possibility of human extinction.
 We will read both theoretical papers in ethics, philosophy of mind, and metaphysics and papers that specifically discuss these issues in relation to the topics above.
-(Same as: DCS 3720)
+This course originates in Philosophy and is crosslisted with: Digital and Computational St. (Same as: DCS 3720)

 Various areas of metaphysics (e.g., philosophy of mind, philosophy of language, metaethics, philosophy of religion) raise questions about the nature and existence of phenomena that seem central to being a person: mind, meaning, and value.
 Some skeptical philosophers argue that belief in such things would commit us to a kind of unscientific magic.
 However, if we deny the existence of mind, meaning, and value, it can seem that we collapse into a nihilistic abyss in which nothing makes sense, even the scientific worldview that brought us these problems.
 Philosophers attempt to find a comfortable middle ground between the extremes, but the question is whether any such position is stable.